charmed-kubernetes/kubernetes-docs/pages/k8s/cni-kube-ovn.md

 broader Kube-OVN network and communicate directly with pods.
 By default, the join subnet has CIDR `100.64.0.0/16`.

-To configure the default pod subnet with a different CIDR at deploy time, create a file named `join-overlay.yaml` that contains the following:
+To configure the join subnet with a different CIDR at deploy time, create a file named `join-overlay.yaml` that contains the following:

 ```yaml
 applications: